lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 # Python 3 on macOS

 From my explorations over the years it seems that Python is a particularly important language in the world of GIS.
-I thought it would be beat to get comfortable with how to manage Python installations and the various external packages a project may have.
+I thought it would be best to get comfortable with how to manage Python installations and the various external packages a project might use.

 <!-- more -->

 ## Install Python with asdf

-I use a number of different programming languages in my day to day and after using various tools over the years have settled on using [asdf](https://asdf-vm.com) to install and manage those languages.
+I use several different programming languages in my day-to-day and after using various tools over the years have settled on using [asdf](https://asdf-vm.com) to install and manage those languages.

 asdf makes it easy to install multiple versions of a language and switch between them as your projects require.
 They provide extensive documentation on [Installing asdf](https://asdf-vm.com/guide/getting-started.html).

-Once asdf is installed we can run the following to install the latest Python and set that version as our default:
+Once asdf is installed we can add its Python plugin, install the latest version of Python, and set that version as our default:

 ```bash
 $ asdf plugin add python